azdavis/rjsonnet/README.md

 The primary intended way to use this is via the [language server][lsp] and its official VS Code extension.

-You can install the VS Code extension from:

-- [VS Code Marketplace][vs-code-marketplace]
-- [Open VSX][open-vsx]

 ### Language server

 You can also use the language server with any editor that supports language servers.
-(Many modern editors do).

 You'll just have to write your own glue code between this server and your editor.